KorayGocmen/scheduler-worker-grpc/scheduler/readme.md

 ## HTTP Server
 ---

-Detailed API documentation for available methods can be found in api.md.
+Detailed API documentation for available methods can be found in [API Docs](scheduler/api.md).

 ## GRPC Server